Looking for a postpartum workout? Are you a new mom wanting to get in shape? Mommy & Baby Fit is the perfect workout without needing a babysitter!

 Jean-Claude was born and raised in Abidjan, Ivory Coast in West Africa.
 He began dancing professionally at age 15, and performed with the Dante Theater Company for five years before touring the U.S. as principal dancer with Ballet Jolem.
 He regularly performs and teaches at dance camps and festivals throughout the U.S. He produced a special event for children at the Kennedy Center, performing masked dances from his own village.
 During the past 10 years, he taught at Lisangua Ya Bato Dance and Drum Camp in Woodstock, New York and worked with students and faculty at Goddard College, Saint Michael’s College, Middlebury College and Norwich University in Vermont.
 For the past three years, he has choreographed and taught classes at “Africa in the Ozarks”, a West African dance camp in Eureka Springs, Arkansas.
 He was also the lead choreographer for the Lannaya West African Drum and Dance Ensemble in Austin.
 Today he works regularly with high schools and dance studios around Austin to choreograph professional and student performances.

-Mia aspires to follow her passion for dance throughout her future career and is grateful to give back to the Ballet Austin community.
+Mia aspires to continue her passion for dance throughout her future career and is grateful to give back to Ballet Austin and Butler Center community.

 April is a Minnesota native who was introduced to Pilates about 15 years ago when she was on a quest to gain more energy, flexibility and strength.
 Not only did she see a positive